 It’s more than a theme park – it’s a place to create new memories with your family and friends.
-Here’s 32 interesting facts about Alton Towers to help you understand its past and the present:
+Here’s 22 fun facts about Alton Towers to help you understand its past and the present:

 The Earls of Shrewsbury occupied the castle from 1412 when Lady Ankarat de Verdun married Sir John Talbot.